 The Old Town Christmas Market (also referred to as the “Village Christmas Market” or Weihnachtsmarkt Dörfli), is located in the Niederdoft quarter in the heart of Zürich old town.

 It is the city’s oldest and tiniest Christmas market and well worth a visit on that merit alone.
 Scattered amidst the historical buildings of Niederdorfstrasse street and Hirschenplatz square, it’s festively decorated stalls look marvelous and fairy-tale.

 Inside, you will find everything to lift your spirits.
 A few shops, a mulled wine stand, and a few food booths are all at your disposal.
 And frankly, the Glühwein I had here was one of the most delicious in town.
 So treat yourself to some and let’s head to the next one!

 - Dates: Nov 24 – Dec 24, 2022 (still unconfirmed)

 - Opening hours: Mon-Sat: 10 AM – 8 PM; Sun: 11 AM – 7 PM

 - Address: Pestalozzi Square

 - Website: https://www.city-weihnachtsmarkt.ch

-Although there are just a couple of shop rows, it feels like a proper Christmas market of the pre-covid era.
+Although there are just a couple of shop rows, it feels every bit like a proper Christmas market, festive and sparkling with lights.
 There are no crowds and you can leisurely walk around and examine what’s on offer.